amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

     value.

-* `"enforce pressure-lambda constraints`" [list] each time the time integrator is restarted, we need to reenforce the pressure-lambda relationship for new boundary conditions.
+* `"enforce pressure-lambda constraints`" [list] each time the time integrator is restarted, we need to re-enforce the pressure-lambda relationship for new boundary conditions.
   Default is empty list.

   * `"method`" [string] is a placeholder for different algorithms.
 Now, the only